Hannes7eicher/Arduino-Libraries/readme.md

 - [MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library) - Implement MIDI communication in your projects.

 - [Tone](https://github.com/bhagman/Tone) - Generate tones and sound effects.

+- [Mozzi](https://github.com/sensorium/Mozzi) - Mozzi is a great library for audio generation, that gives you complete control of many many aspects of electronic sound, in order to create complex audio on not-so-powerful hardware.

 ### Time / Real-Time Clock (RTC)